 Before you start the maintenance process, you’ll need to prepare your bike.
-Start by checking your accessories, like the lights, the bell, your water bottle and your repair kit to ensure that they are all in good working order, then remove them from the bike.
+Start by checking and buying accessories like these motorcycle phone mounts, the lights, loud bell, temper proof water bottle and your repair kit to ensure that they are all in good working order, then remove them from the bike.
 You’ll now want to release your V brakes (if you’ve got them).
 Take careful note that all these tips are for mountain bikes only, loads of readers have been asking me about their scooters, electric scooters are popular these days so I get that a lot.
 I don’t know much about them and you should seek a specialist.

 If you’ve got a repair stand, hang your bike on that.
 Alternatively, lay out an old towel or dust sheet on the ground, then turn your bike upside down, so it’s resting on the saddle and hand grips.

 Next, you’re going to need to remove the wheels, using the quick release mechanism.
 Start with the front wheel, then remove the rear, carefully easing the rear cassette housing from the derailleur mechanism.